thatcovidlife/tcl-web/cline_docs/techContext.md

 - Modified database connection in `lib/db/index.ts` to use `DZL_DATABASE_URL` environment variable
 - Added Drizzle configuration in `drizzle.config.ts`
 - Generated new migration files in `lib/db/migrations`

+## Composable Refactoring

+The `usePrisma` composable has been renamed to `useApiRoutes` to better reflect its general purpose of handling API calls, independent of any specific ORM like Prisma.
+This change was made as part of the migration away from Prisma ORM.
+All references to the composable have been updated throughout the codebase, including in the store and test files.